-Within the European Union it is a condition that at least 50% of a company holding the licence is owned by European nationals and that they have effective control of the company.
-If a company holding a European AOL is sold to non-Europeans, then the operating licence is no longer valid.
-In most non-European countries, there is a similar requirement that an operating licence is only granted to companies that are majority owned by nationals of that country.
+Within the European Union, it is a condition that European nationals own at least 50% of a company holding an AOL and have effective control of the company.
+If a company holding a European AOL is sold to non-Europeans, the operating licence is no longer valid.
+In most non-European countries, there is a similar requirement that an operating licence is only granted to companies that are majority-owned by nationals of that country.
 This is not currently the case in the UK.
 Non-UK nationals may own an airline that holds a UK AOL, but this could restrict the ability of that airline to operate international flights if the bilateral agreement with the other country specifies that traffic rights are only available to UK airlines.

-If you buy a company in order to get the AOC and AOL then you buy the whole company, not just the AOC and AOL.
-It is easy to strip out assets so that a company can be sold without aircraft, premises or machinery but it is more problematic to separate out liabilities.
-The company may owe money in which case the debt stays with the company as it passes to a new owner.
-A company may also be subject to legal claims in relation to its past activities which could result in unpleasant surprises for a new owner.
+If you buy a company to get the AOC and AOL, you accept the whole company, not just the AOC and AOL.
+It is easy to strip out assets so that a company can be sold without aircraft, premises or machinery, but it is more problematic to separate out liabilities.
+The company may owe money, in which case the debt stays with the company as it passes to a new owner.
+A company may also be subject to legal claims in relation to its past activities, resulting in unpleasant surprises for a new owner.

-Buying a company holding an AOC will rarely be a cost-effective short-cut.
-Unless there is a very close match between the aircraft operated, type of operation and operating locations then the process to apply for changes to the AOC may be just as onerous as a new AOC application.
-If the new owner intends to change the management team then this will also need to be approved by the Authority.
+Buying a company holding an AOC will rarely be a cost-effective shortcut.
+Unless there is a very close match between the aircraft operated, type of operation and operating locations, then the process to apply for changes to the AOC may be just as demanding as a new AOC application.
+If the new owner intends to change the management team, this will also need to be approved by the Authority.

-A change of ownership will also prompt the Authority to re-examine the conditions for the operating licence so the new owner will need to satisfy the same conditions as a start-up airline.
+A change of ownership will also prompt the Authority to re-examine the conditions for the operating licence, so the new owner will need to satisfy the same requirements as a start-up airline.

 There are significant risks to acquiring a company.
-The new owner will take over debts and liabilities and may find that there are outstanding findings of non-compliance that have to be addressed within a tight timescale.
-If an AOC is in ‘suspension’ when the company is acquired, then there is no guarantee that it can be re-instated without going through a complete AOC application process.
+The new owner will take over debts and liabilities and may find outstanding findings of non-compliance that have to be addressed within a tight timescale.
+If an AOC is in ‘suspension’ when the company is acquired, there is no guarantee that it can be reinstated without a complete AOC application process.

 A better solution?